 Student Advocacy Day: Frequently Asked Questions (FAQs)

-Will the Representative or Senator actually be interested in meeting with me?
+Will the Representative or Senator be interested in meeting with me?

 Yes.
-Even as a student you are the professional, the expert in your field and a constituent.
-They need your vote if they want to be re-elected.
+Constituents' priorities are important to legislators.
+It is you who votes and will either help re-elect them to another term in office, or help elect someone else to take their place.
+Even as a student you are the professional, an expert in your field, and a constituent.
 As the knowledgeable person on communication disorders, you can best explain to them how particular legislation affects you and the special populations that you serve.

 How soon should I set up the meetings?

 If requested by your organizer to make appointments with your legislators, you should set them up as soon as possible.
 Representatives and Senators have very busy schedules.
 The earlier you set up the meeting, the more likely they will be able to meet with you at your most convenient time.

 The initial goal of your communication with your state legislator is to establish a personal connection.
 The second goal may be to supply the legislator with some facts and professional insights on issues of concern to your profession, school or the populations you serve.
 You will be given all the information and materials you need at the briefing scheduled before your visits.

 The meeting can often be completed in 15 minutes, although they may go long as 30 minutes.